 Lists became my friends and a great calming influence, I have even been known to write a list for my lists!

 When I could no longer process the information in my head it was time to organise it by writing it down.
-Then I could clear my head, see what things were actually important and even discover somethings weren't as important as I thought they were.
+This way I could clear my head, see what things were actually important, and even discover somethings weren't as important as I thought they were.